johan-gras/johan-gras.github.io/projects/motioncapture.md

 **[Motion Capture](https://github.com/johan-gras/Motion-Capture) is an on-board computing project for motion capture using accelerometer data.**
 The source code is written in C and is compiled for a [Gumxtix controller](https://www.gumstix.com/).
-A GUI application on a remote computer **let you observe the motion in real time**.
+A GUI application on a remote computer let you observe the motion in real time.

 <div style="text-align: center;">
 	<figure>